 1 INTRODUCTION –

-Forensic entomology is the branch of forensic science that deals with the study of insects of class arthropods in relation to criminal investigation.
-(Sanjay Kumar Meena, 2020).
-Forensic entomology focuses on the study of insects to identify the outlook of crime, like post mortem interval, position or location of body, etc. Insects are the very important evidence for the entomologist according to the time period, location, temperature, climate, etc there are various insects that are developed on the dead body.
-A Forensic Entomologist examines the different stages of insects on the body. stages are egg, pupa, larva and adults these stages change with respective time periods.
+Forensic entomology is the branch of forensic science that deals with the study of insects of class arthropods in relation to criminal investigation (Sanjay Kumar Meena, 2020).
+It focuses on the study of insects to identify the outlook of crime, like post mortem interval, position or location of body, etc. Insects are the very important evidence for the entomologist according to the time period, location, temperature, climate, etc there are various insects that are developed on the dead body.
+A Forensic Entomologist examines the different stages of insects on the body as egg, larva, pupa and adults which change with respective time periods.
 Forensic entomologists collect all the insects from the crime scene, examine the breed of insect and analyze the stage of the insect then compare according to climate and assume the location, time since death and also provide a link of the type of crime.
 The entomology work on locard’s principle of exchange “everything that comes in contact leaves the traces” that means the insects leaves the traces when comes in contact with crime scene, victim, etc. (Isaac Joseph, 2011).

+2 Forensic entomology fields

-1.1 Forensic entomology is classified into three fields:
+Forensic entomology is classified into three field and subfields:

-· Urban entomology- It is the field of forensic entomology that included study of insects and arthropods found in urban areas, such as soil, garbage or muddy water, etc. to find out the cause and infestation in places like buildings and gardens.
-(Raut, 2008).
+· Urban entomology- It is the field of forensic entomology that included study of insects and arthropods found in urban areas, such as soil, garbage or muddy water, etc. to find out the cause and infestation in places like buildings and gardens (Raut, 2008).

 · Stored products entomology- this subfield is related to investigation of cases of insects like contamination of packet food and any legal case on food quality and